run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-azure-code-interpreter/README.md

 """
 ```

+## Included Tools

+The `AzureCodeInterpreterToolSpec` provides the following tools to the agent:

 `code_interpreter`: (Available to developer and LLM Agent in tool spec) Send a Python code to be executed in Azure Container Apps Dynamic Sessions and return the output in a JSON format.

 `list_files`: (Available to developer and LLM Agent in tool spec) List the files available in a Session under the path `/mnt/data`.